finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Networking-Communication/More-In-Depth/MQTT.md

 #### Last Will & Testament

 ### Subscribe

-**Packet Contents**
+!!! cite "Packet Contents"

     - packetId: unique number created by client library or broker.
     - qos1: number 0, 1 or 2 wanted.
 See [Quality of Service](#quality-of-service)
     - topic1:
     - qos2
     - topic2
     - ...

 #### Suback

 A SUBACK acknowledgement message is return from the broker to the client to confirm a subscription.

 **Packet Contents**